Uber loses license to operate in London, one of its biggest markets

 Landscape

-The London ride-hail landscape has changed significantly in the past couple of years, with more rivals operating in the U.K. capital today — these include BMW- and Daimler-backed Kapten which launched under a flurry of anti-Uber rhetoric back in May, which was followed shortly after by Estonia’s Bolt (formerly Taxify).
+The London ride-hailing landscape has changed significantly in the past couple of years, with more rivals operating in the U.K. capital today — including BMW- and Daimler-backed Kapten which launched under a flurry of anti-Uber rhetoric back in May, followed shortly by Estonia’s Bolt (formerly Taxify).
 Both companies will be watching the Uber case closely.

 “We believe it is the duty of a responsible ride-hailing operator to work cooperatively with regulators in the best interests of the cities where we operate,” a Bolt spokesperson said in response to today’s news.
-“We spent a year working with TfL on our successful London licence application and we continue to pay the utmost attention to the credentials of drivers we permit to use our platform.
-Recent events highlight the critical importance to public safety of not just checking but knowing who those drivers are and taking a deep interest in their overall wellbeing.”
+“We spent a year working with TfL on our successful London licence application, and we continue to pay the utmost attention to the credentials of drivers we permit to use our platform.
+Recent events highlight the critical importance to public safety of not just checking but knowing who those drivers are and taking a deep interest in their overall well-being.”

-Uber is still top of the food chain in London in terms of mind share, so any decision that permanently pulled it offline would likely not be greeted with open arms by millions of locals and tourists in the city.
-However, if that scenario was to unfold, there would perhaps be less of a public backlash today compared to two years ago simply due to there being more available alternatives.
+Uber is still top of the food chain in London in terms of mindshare, so any decision that permanently pulled it offline would likely not be greeted with open arms by millions of locals and tourists in the city.
+However, in that scenario there might be less of a public backlash today compared to two years ago, simply because more alternatives are available.

 “Uber pushes the narrative that consumers rely on its service and any action by regulators will be deeply unpopular,” noted Mark Tluszcz, CEO of European VC firm Mangrove Capital Partners.
 “The fact is that there are many other taxi apps that would happily — and very quickly — soak up their business and keep London moving.”